The need for an interior painter is common for most homeowners.

 Usually, companies offer a warranty of 1 to 3 years.
 If there is bound to be an issue with your paintwork, it will emerge in the first year.

-When discussing warranty make sure you find out what is covered and what is not?
+When discussing the warranty, make sure you find out what is covered and what is not.

-Also discuss, if you as a homeowner will be liable to look for issues or the company will inspect them?
+Also, discuss if you as a homeowner will be liable to look for issues or if the company will inspect them.

 The Bottom Line